psai-github/student/navigation/about.md

 ### Culture, Family, and Fun

 I live with my mom, dad and twin brother.
 I play basketball and I used to swim.
 In my free time I program and play basketball.
+I also have a company called Magnitudo.
 <comment>
 Gallery of Pics, scroll to the right for more ...
 </comment>